richelbilderbeek/bevy_tdd_book/add_player.md

 This implementation is a simple, but imperfect definition to count the amount of `Player` components: it will give incorrect results when another component is added that contains the word `Player`, such as `PlayerHealth`.
-However, we should not worry about this: YAGNI ('You Aint Gonna Need It') reminds us that we may never need it, and TDD lets us write new tests when we do need this in the future.
+However, we should not worry about this: YAGNI ('You Ain't Gonna Need It') reminds us that we may never need it, and TDD lets us write new tests when we do need this in the future.